Afghanistan: Dozens killed after bus hits 'Taliban' bomb | DW | 31.07.2019

 Afghan officials have accused the Taliban of planting a roadside bomb in the western province of Farah.
 Civilians often take the brunt of fighting between insurgents and pro-government forces.

-A "Taliban roadside bomb" killed up to 34 people on Wednesday, Afghan authorities said.
+A "Taliban roadside bomb" on Wednesday killed up to 34 people, mostly women and children, Afghan authorities said.

 Insurgents such as the Taliban militant group regularly target pro-government forces but civilians often take the brunt of attacks.